akeneo/pim-helpcenter/content/md/what-is/what-is-a-family.md

 Finally, the family manages **the product’s completeness**.

 Here are some examples of families:
-- a 'camcorders'family,
+- a 'camcorders' family,
-- a 'mugs'family,
+- a 'mugs' family,
-- a 'sofas'family,
+- a 'sofas' family,
-- a 'fridges'family,
+- a 'fridges' family,
-- a 'hammers'family...
+- a 'hammers' family...

 All these types of products have **their own characteristics**, a camcorder will have for instance the following attributes in its family: a product identifier (a sku for instance), a GTIN/EAN code, a name, a description, a reference price, a type of sensor,  a resolution, a sensor type and so on.
 The family 'Camcorders' will **gather all these attributes**, and they will be automatically added to any new product added to this family.